matsim-scenarios/matsim-switzerland-railway/README.md

 ----

-### Prepare the MATSim input files
+### Prepare the input files

-1. Switch to the branch `prepare`.
-(Currently, the preparation requires an older MATSim version than the railsim contribution.
-So, we can't have everything in one branch.
-So, for now, we have to deal with two different branches.)
+##### Step 1: Get the required original data

+1. Download the GTFS file, e.g., from https://opentransportdata.swiss/en/group/timetables-gtfs.
+1. Download the OSM file, e.g., from https://download.geofabrik.de/europe/switzerland.html.
+11. (Optional) Process the OSM data, e.g., with osmosis.
+Download osmosis from https://wiki.openstreetmap.org/wiki/Osmosis.
+Filter the OSM data, e.g. with the following command: `osmosis --rb file=switzerland-latest.osm.pbf --tf accept-ways railway=* --used-node --wx switzerland_railways.osm`
-1. Download the OSM and GTFS file.
-For some useful links, have a look into the info files in the `original_data` directory.
+1. Put the GTFS file (`*.zip`) and (processed) OSM file (`*.osm`) file into the `original_data` directory.

+##### Step 2: Read the original data and generate the MATSim input files

+1. Open the JAVA class `GenerateRailsimInput` located in `src/main/java/ch/sbb/prepare`.
-1. Process the OSM input file (optional), e.g. use osmosis.
-For some useful links and some help, have a look into the info files in the `original_data` directory.
+1. Adjust the file names and make sure the files are locally available in the `original_data` directory.
-1. Put the GTFS and (processed) OSM file into the `original_data` directory.
+1. Adjust some further inputs, e.g. rail product names, area of interest, ...
-1. Run the JAVA class located in `src/main/java/ch/sbb/prepare`.
-The preparation makes use of the pt2matsim repository.
+1. Run the `GenerateRailsimInput` class.
+The preparation makes use of the pt2matsim repository, see here: <https://github.com/matsim-org/pt2matsim>

 ----

 ### Run the MATSim Switzerland Railway scenario

-##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-[name] repository
+##### ... using an IDE, e.g. Eclipse, IntelliJ
 (Requires either cloning or downloading the repository.)

 1. Set up the project in your IDE.
-1. Switch to the branch `main`
 1. Make sure the project is configured as maven project.
 1. Run the JAVA class `src/main/java/ch/sbb/run/RunSwitzerlandRailway.java`.
 1. "Open" the output directory.
 You can drag files into VIA as was already done above.